yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Continuing with code optimisations, Maide found some incorrect behaviour in how render targets are selected.

-The `Render Target` (The OG RT before Ray Tracing came to town) is a texture containing the image to be rendered during a draw or clear operation.
+The `Render Target` (The OG RT for rendering devs before RTX came to town) is a texture containing the image to be rendered during a draw or clear operation.

 The emulator has to look at the format of the available render targets to determine which one to clear.
 For example, suppose there are 5 images bound as render targets, indexed from `0` to `4`, and the game requests to clear the render target with index `2`.